PokerStars PA is Pennsylvania’s first legal, regulated online poker site.

 Since dealing the first hands of legal regulated online poker in the state, PokerStars PA has run such series as PACOOP (Pennsylvania Championship of Online Poker), PASCOOP (Pennsylvania Spring Championship of Online Poker), Bounty Builder Series, Winter Series, Summer Series, and more.

-There is also a choice of a 6-handed tournaments played at Turbo speed and heads up tournaments played at Hyper-Turbo speed.
+There is also a choice of 6-handed tournaments played at Turbo speed and heads-up tournaments played at Hyper-Turbo speed.

 PokerStars’ popular jackpot sit and go tournaments are available in Pennsylvania.
 Players can compete in Spin & Go’s across different levels, starting from just $1 and going up to $25.

 Each Spin & Go is played in three-handed and it kicks off as soon as the required number of players has registered.
 Before the start, the random prize multiplier is assigned to the tournament, starting at 2x the buy-in, but reaching as high as 1000x the buy-in.

 In most cases, only the winner gets paid.
 However, if you trigger one of the highest three multipliers, i.e. 1000x, 160x, or 80x, you will be guaranteed a payout as the second and third place finisher will also receive consolation prizes.